$125 off any CGM Plan. Use code FALL125

 A plastic storage box filled with frozen vegetables like carrots, peas, and green beans, surrounded by fresh vegetables against a white backdrop

-If you’re in a pinch, warming up frozen pizza or a microwave dinner can sometimes be a quick and convenient option.
-However, these types of ready-made meals don’t exactly have a reputation for being the most healthy option out there.
+If you're in a pinch, warming up a frozen pizza or a microwave dinner can sometimes be a quick and convenient option.
+And a few frozen meals won't be terrible for you in a pinch!
+However, these types of ready-made meals don't have a reputation for being the healthiest options.

 Are Frozen Meals Healthy?

-There are many types of frozen meals out there that make it easy to heat up anything from macaroni and cheese to chicken enchiladas within minutes.
-However, frozen foods are often highly processed, may be higher in calories and contain harmful additives that you may want to limit in your diet.
+But are frozen meals bad for you?
+The answer is slightly more complex, depending on various factors.
+After all, so many types of frozen meals are available, and not all are created equal.
+Frozen meals make it easy to heat up anything from macaroni and cheese to chicken enchiladas within minutes.
+However, some of these are often highly processed, may be higher in calories, and contain harmful additives you may want to limit in your diet.

-For example, as with other ultra processed foods, frozen meals can contain additives that may increase your risk of certain cancers.
-Some frozen foods like pizza or pizza pockets may also contain trans fats, which may have links with poorer heart health.
+For example, as with other ultra-processed foods, frozen meals can contain additives that may increase your risk of certain cancers.
+Some frozen foods like pizza or pizza pockets may also contain trans fats, which may have some links with poorer heart health.

-Many frozen meals and processed foods are often high in sodium, added sugars, and saturated fats, so you’ll want to carefully read the nutritional information of your chosen meal.
-Some studies also show a link between frozen and ready-made meals to an increased risk of obesity.
+Many frozen meals and processed foods are also often high in sodium, added sugars, and saturated fats, so you'll want to read the nutritional information of your chosen meal carefully.
+Some studies also show a link between frozen and ready-made meals and an increased risk of obesity.

 It's important to note that the nutritional content of your frozen meal can also depend on the brand and the type of food.
 Some frozen meals may be high in protein or low in carbohydrates, which can be convenient if you're following a ketogenic diet.